pkp/pkp-docs/getting-found-staying-found/en/getting-found-appendix2-google-scholar.md

 ### Use the full-text language in the metadata tags

 The language of the abstract should match the language of the metatags, such as the title metatag.
 Using English as the default language for metatags, regardless of the language of the article, will also cause problems for indexing.
 It also results in missed citations, because articles that cite another article will likely use the language of the full-text for the citation.
-Missing citations means articles won’t be ranked as they should be in Scholar search results-- and both of these result in unhappy authors.
+Missing citations means articles won’t be ranked as they should be in Scholar search results - and both of these result in unhappy authors.

 ![](./assets/google-scholar-guide-content-date.png)

 The fix for both of these issues is to use the language of the full text in the PDF as a guide for the language to use in entering the metadata in the fields in OJS.
-\

 #### Adding multilingual metadata in OJS 3.2

 In OJS 3.2, it is possible to enable multiple languages for your journal and add metadata in those languages in separate fields.
 This avoids the indexing issues that can result from inconsistencies with the metadata language not matching the language of the article text, or of combining multiple languages in the same metadata field.
 Note that you should still ensure that the [primary language for the submission](https://docs.pkp.sfu.ca/learning-ojs/en/authoring#step-1) matches the language of the full article text, and that metadata is entered in the language of the full article text, regardless of whether or not additional language metadata is included.